Rila Monastery Nature Park: Tourism

 Tourism is the most important sector in the park and has the largest potential to be a source for sustainable income.
 Rila Monastery Nature park is the second most visited nature park in Bulgaria after Vitosha, which is situated next to the nation's capital Sofia.
 Around 96% of all adult Bulgarians have visited the Rila Monastery at least once; of them 60% have come more than twice.
 In 2008 the park was visited by 1,002,204 people.
 Of them, approximately 1/3 are foreign citizens.
 More than 2/3 of the visitors come to the park for a one-day trip without staying overnight.
 Around 90% of all tourists visit the monastery.
 Half of the tourists arrive in two of the summer months, July and August.
 More than 2/3 arrive by car via the III-107 third class road, the park's only highway access; the rest come by foot from Rila National Park.

-The most popular routes through the park are: Rila Monastery–Kirilova polyana–Dry Lake–Kobilino branishte; Rila Monastery–Fish Lakes–Smradlivo Lake; Rila Monastery–Malyovitsa; Rila Monastery–Seven Rila Lakes and E4 European long distance path.
+The most popular routes through the park are: Rila Monastery–Kirilova polyana–Dry Lake–Kobilino branishte; Rila Monastery–Ribni Lakes–Smradlivo Lake; Rila Monastery–Malyovitsa; Rila Monastery–Seven Rila Lakes and E4 European long distance path.